ronenl1/kubernetes-the-hard-way/docs/03-compute-resources.md

 ```

-A [subnet](https://cloud.google.com/compute/docs/vpc/#vpc_networks_and_subnets) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.
+A [subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

 Create the `kubernetes` subnet in the `kubernetes-the-hard-way` VPC network:

 ```
-gcloud compute networks subnets create kubernetes \
+SUBNET_ID=$(aws ec2 create-subnet \
-  --network kubernetes-the-hard-way \
+  --vpc-id ${VPC_ID} \
-  --range 10.240.0.0/24
+  --cidr-block 10.240.0.0/24 \
+  --output text --query 'Subnet.SubnetId')

+aws ec2 create-tags \
+  --resources ${SUBNET_ID} \
+  --tags Key=Name,Value=kubernetes
 ```

 > The `10.240.0.0/24` IP address range can host up to 254 compute instances.

+to expose our VPC to the internet we will use an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)

 ### Firewall Rules